Star Mort Rickturn of the Jerri

 "Star Mort Rickturn of the Jerri" is the tenth and final episode of the fourth season of the Adult Swim animated television series Rick and Morty.
 Written by Anne Lane and directed by Erica Hayes, the episode was broadcast on May 31, 2020, in the United States.
+The episode is notable for featuring the first official appearance of "Space Beth", following her creation in "The ABC's of Beth", with the New and Improved Galactic Federation following her back to Earth as she seeks to find out which Beth is a clone.

 Plot

 Beth is leading a rebel group in a fight against the "new and improved" Galactic Federation.
 After the battle, Beth is nursed by a doctor, who asks her if she misses Earth, to which she reveals that there is a clone of her on Earth (confirming that Rick did in fact clone Beth in "The ABC's of Beth").
 The doctor then discovers an explosive device with a built-in proximity device to Earth in Beth's neck, causing her to believe that Rick doesn't want her to return.
 On Earth, Beth and Jerry go to a family counseling at Dr. Wong's, while Morty and Summer fight over Rick's invisibility belt.
 Space Beth surprises and confronts Rick about the device in her neck.
 Rick reveals that the other Beth also has an explosive device in her neck that will transfer the other Beth's memories to Space Beth once it goes off.
 Space Beth and Rick then dine together at a restaurant, where Space Beth reveals she is now the most wanted criminal in the galaxy for battling against the reformed Galactic Federation.
 The Federation then arrives on Earth in search of Space Beth.
 Reacting to this information, Rick accidentally reveals that Space Beth might be the clone, and after freezing her in place to prevent her attacking him, proceeds to Dr. Wong's office to prevent Tammy and her squad from killing Beth and Jerry, having mistaken Beth for Space Beth.
 Rick rescues Beth and Jerry and they rendezvous with Space Beth.
 With both Beths now mad at Rick due to his refusal to disclose which of them is the clone, they are again attacked by Tammy, who takes them prisoner and beams them up to the Federation's ship.
-Morty and Summer intervene and Rick kills Tammy.
+Morty and Summer intervene and a vengeful Rick kills Tammy for making him go to a wedding and killing Birdperson.